MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/setting-up-the-mobilefirst-development-environment.md

 To use MobileFirst Studio for Cordova application development, it is also required to download and install the [THyM Eclipse plug-in](https://www.eclipse.org/community/eclipse_newsletter/2014/november/article3.php).

 ## Applications and adapters development
 You can use your preferred code editor or alternative IDEs, such as Atom.io, Eclipse, IntelliJ and others, to implement applications and adapters.
+To learn more about the MobileFirst development, refer to [the tutorials sections](../../all-tutorials/).